Shivam-Krishna24/code-visualizer/README.md

 Array reads (arr[i])

-for loops in strict format:
+for loops in strict format only:

 for (int i = 0; i < 5; i = i + 1) {
   sum = sum + arr[i];
 }

-Not Supported (by design)
+❌ Not Supported (By Design)

 i++, +=, --